QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 This will package and install your shell into your local CloudShell server.

-#### Create an instance of your shell in the local CloudShell inventory
+#### Create an instance of your shell resource in the local CloudShell inventory

 The shell is installed in your development CloudShell.
 We can now create resources of that Shell in our inventory.